yumoL/walkingAMaze/documentation/Implementation_document.md

         visited[neighbourX][neighbourY] = true
   return hasSolution
 ```
 Time complexity: O(rows x cols).
-We need to traverse all nodes in the worst situation.
+We need to traverse all nodes in the worst situation and adding a node into a queue and removing a node from a queue are O(1) actions.

 Space complexity: O(rows x cols).
 We need an extra queue to save road nodes.